Chapter 7 Explainable class

 # return t1$res_cor

-Then, we can plot the correlation results using plot_cor function.
+Then, we can visualize the correlation results using plot_cor function.

 # default ggplot2 method with clustering